piemonte/Player/README.md

 ```

 ## macOS
-On the macOS platform, the player can display media controls.
+On the macOS platform, the player can display media controls as well.

 ```swift
 player.controlsStyle = .floating